 The Conflicting Pull for Time

-Eric Ries’ answer is to create 2 teams that feed each into other: a problem team and a solution team.
-The first team focusses on customer development, while the second team focusses on product development.
-However, if you are a founder, you need to be on both teams wherein lies the fundamental scheduling tug-of-war.
+Eric Ries’ answer is to create two teams that feed each other: a problem team and a solution team.
+The first team focuses on customer development, while the second team focuses on product development.
+However, if you are a founder, you must be on both teams, wherein lies the fundamental scheduling tug-of-war.

-Activities outside the building (customer interviews, usability testing, customer support) tend to be on a Manager’s schedule while activities inside the building (design, coding) are usually on a maker’s schedule.
-Trying to find an equilibrium point between these two pulls is more art than science but there is fundamental concept that must be present to maximize productivity — flow.
-There are 2 different definitions to what I mean by flow and both apply here.
+Activities outside the building (customer interviews, usability testing, customer support) tend to be on a Manager’s schedule, while activities inside the building (design, coding) are usually on a maker’s schedule.
+Trying to find an equilibrium point between these two pulls is more art than science, but there is a fundamental concept that must be present to maximize productivity — flow.
+There are two different definitions of what I mean by flow, and both apply here.

 Activities that flow typically have the following attributes: